 The tumor apex is near, but not precisely above the plaque center.
 The QA point will be PS6's default which is a point located at 6 mm from the concave face along the plaque's central axis.
 A plaque's coordinate system origin is located on its the concave face near its center of cylindrical symmetry with the X axis being the "central" axis of the plaque as illustrated above.

 The basic PS6 treatment plan documentation includes a simple QA document that performs an independently coded TG43 point source calculation suitable for validating with a pocket calculator, but it shares the same physics files with the primary PS6 dosimetry calculations and runs on the same planning computer.
 For a more comprehensive QA check, the PSQACheck.app provides an independently coded (Xojo), cross-platform, quality assurance application for Plaque Simulator that you can run on any MacOS or MS Windows computer.
 The PSQACheck.app requires a physics file and a treatment configuration file exported from PS6.
-The exported treatment configuration file will be automatically created whenever a treatment plan .pdf file is saved, and can also be manually created using the Export PSQA.iqa6 File menu item found in the menubar's Document menu whenever the document preview window is foremost.
+The exported treatment configuration file will be automatically created whenever a treatment plan .pdf file is saved, and can also be manually created via the Export menu accessed from the menubar's File menu.
 These are both .xml files that can be inspected with a text editor.

 The tumor apex is near, but is not situated along the plaque's central axis.